tasmota/docs/docs/Home-Assistant.md

 !!! failure "Discovery is not built in to tasmota lite.
 Use the full version (tasmota.bin) for discovery."

 After the automatic discovery feature is enabled a retained MQTT message starting with topic "homeassistant/" is sent to the broker.
 That message contains your device configuration which will be picked up and used by Home Assistant to automatically add your device.
-Tasmota uses the name of the module (or template) to identify the device and it can be easily altered to a more meaningful name directly on the Home Assistant integration page after the first discovery.
+Tasmota uses the configured module (or template) name to identify the device name in Home Assistant integrations which can be easily changed directly in the Home Assistant UI after the discovery is complete.

 Enabling discovery will automatically change some SetOptions to suit the new configuration: